kCan1/frontendmentor5/README.md

 ### Challenges & Solutions
 ---
-I struggled with block CSS techniques and importing Google Fonts.
+I struggled with block CSS techniques and importing Google Fonts, also with the responsiveness, I'm thinking of using either flex or grid and ended up with w-6 and flex.
+I have hard time especially in the rounded corners of those two divs.
 Overcame both by researching official docs and hands-on experimentation.

 ### Continued Development
 ---